Home |

 The most important use of ID numbers in wxPython is to create a unique relationship between an event that happens to a specific object and a function which is called in response to that event.

 In real-life applications, widgets such as push-buttons are not created directly in a frame, but rather in a panel, which acts as a container and is itself created in a frame.
-A panel usually overlays the entire frame, and helps keeping the widgets separate from the toolbar and status bar.
+A panel usually overlays the entire frame, and helps keep the widgets separate from the toolbar and status bar.
 When a frame is created with just a single child window, that child window (typically, a panel) is automatically resized to fill the client area of the frame.

 Use a sizer to avoid having to specify the position and size of each widget, including when the user resizes the frame/panel.